H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 Introduction
 ------------

-This document explains how to use the FACET framework to its full extent.
+This document explains how to use the facet framework to its full extent.
 It describes how to import EEG data with a BIDS structure, apply alignment, and apply Averaged Artifact Subtraction (AAS) to correct for artifacts.
-This document assumes you have already installed FACET and have a basic understanding of how to use it.
+This document assumes you have already installed facet and have a basic understanding of how to use it.

 Prerequisites
 -------------